Spanish–Moro conflict: Campaign of 1876

 "The enterprise of occupation is completely paralyzed, and either on account of insufficient means or a badly followed system twenty years have been lost.
 There is nothing, in effect, further from signifying a proposition of permanence and improvements than the state of all our establishments.
 There hardly exist the ruins of the buildings formerly erected.
 At Polloc the old fort and barracks have both completely disappeared.
 The fort at Cotabato has also completely disappeared, not one stone remaining upon another, and the smaller forts of Libungan, Tumbao, Taviran, and Tamontaca, upon one side or the other of the two arms of the river, could not be more temporary.
 The troops are badly quartered at all places—in buildings either honeycombed by the white ants or threatening to fall in ruins.
 In Cotabato the ammunition has become useless on account of the lack of a magazine, and the ordnance supplies and commissaries of the military administration for the garrison are stored in a rented house.
 Nothing exists in that part of Mindanao to indicate a fixed occupation or thought of permanency except the continued renewal of the troops; each day under worse conditions."

 On January 26 General Jovellar returned to Manila, and as a consequence of his representations 100,000 pesos were authorized in the budget of 1885–86 for the construction of a fort for one company, a storehouse, a hospital, and a magazine at Cotabato.

 On February 22, 1884, Badurudin, the Sultan of Jolo, died at Maibun without issue.
-The council at once divided on the succession, the factions favoring Raja Muda Amilol, a youth of 14, and Dato Aliubdin, respectively legitimate son and brother of Diamarol, the preceding sultan.
+The council at once divided on the succession, the factions favoring Raja Muda Amilol, a youth of 14, and Datu Aliubdin, respectively legitimate son and brother of Diamarol, the preceding sultan.
 Each faction proclaimed its candidate sultan, at the same time notifying General Parrado, governor of Jolo.
 The latter preserved a neutral attitude, informing the captain-general of the condition.
 The proposition from the captain-general that Amilol should be sultan, but under the regency of Aliubdin until his majority, was refused by both factions, and two sultans reigned in Jolo, the boy Amilol, under his mother at Maibun, and his uncle, Aliubdin, at Paticolo.
 In April of the same year a similar condition of affairs followed the death of the Sultan of Mindanao.
-Dato Utto having proclaimed his protege, Mamuku, the new sultan, the other datos protested, favoring Mamucpun, of Sibuguey, brother of the late sultan's widow.
+Datu Utto having proclaimed his protege, Mamuku, the new sultan, the other datus protested, favoring Mamucpun, of Sibuguey, brother of the late sultan's widow.
 Following the protest, the Spanish influence favored Mamucpun.
 In June of this year a royal order conferred on the sultans of Jolo and of Mindanao the honors of a lieutenant general, without command, and the title of "Very Excellent," and salutes were decreed them upon visiting warships.